tgavri/guessr/README.md

 ## Contributing

-Contributions to World Guessr are welcome!
+Contributions to Guessr are welcome!
 If you'd like to contribute, follow these steps:

 Fork the repository to your GitHub account.
 Create a new branch for your changes.